 As part of the City’s response to COVID-19, we are asking that all community members and customers conduct business electronically as much as possible.
-Our Front Desk & Permit Center on the fourth floor of The Beaverton Building will be closed to visitors through at least January 3.
+Our Front Desk & Permit Center on the fourth floor of The Beaverton Building continues to remain closed to visitors until further notice.
 Community Development services are available by email and phone listed in our directory with development and construction service at https://www.beavertonoregon.gov/bib.
 For:

 - Inspection Requests, call the 24-hour line at 503-526-2400.

 - Building questions, or inspection cancellations, call 503-526-2493.